 Figure III.1.
-DHI-DFH Measure of National Mean Vacancy Duration, January 2012 to August 2016
+DHI-DFH Measure of National Mean Vacancy Duration, January 2012 to October 2016

-Unemployment Ratio from January 2001 to date.
+Short Term Unemployment is the number of persons unemployed for 26 weeks or less.
+The Quit Rate is rescaled to have the same mean and variance as the Vacancy-Unemployment Ratio from January 2001 to date.
 Non-Employment + PTER, an index developed by Hornstein, Kudlyak and Lange, reflects all persons who are not employed (weighted by labor force attachment) plus persons who are working part time for economic reasons and would prefer to work full time.
 Here, their index is multiplied by minus one and then rescaled to have the standard deviation as the Vacancy-Unemployment Ratio from January 2001 to date.

-The DHI-DFH Recruiting Intensity Index, plotted in Figure III.3, was 1.02 in August, unchanged from its revised level in July.
+The DHI-DFH Recruiting Intensity Index, plotted in Figure III.3, was 1.00 in October, essentially unchanged from its revised level in September.

-Figure III.3.DHI-DFH Index of Recruiting Intensity per Vacancy, January 2012 to August 2016
+Figure III.3.DHI-DFH Index of Recruiting Intensity per Vacancy, January 2012 to October 2016

-Tables III.1 and III.2 below report industry-level statistics for vacancy duration and recruiting intensity per vacancy, respectively.
+Tables III.1 and III.2 below report industry-level statistics for mean vacancy duration and recruiting intensity per vacancy, respectively.